-It was not lost on anyone that they were embarking on a paradigm shift and the HR Division and the larger Workspace Initiative Team were committed to listening to staff and keeping them connected to the change going on around them through change management, communication and employee engagement.
+It was not lost on anyone that they were embarking on a paradigm shift and the HR Division and the larger Workspace Initiative Team were committed to listening to staff and keeping them connected to the change going on around them through change management, communication, and employee engagement.

 As employees moved into a more mobile workplace, concerns were replaced with excitement and energy about a new way of working.
-They developed new skills in problem solving and served as resources to one another, modeling new ways of working and evolving team protocols.
+They developed new skills in problem-solving and served as resources to one another, modeling new ways of working and evolving team protocols.
 OJP’s new environment has yielded a substantial ROI and will undoubtedly lead to a positive impact on their ability to provide critical support to federal, state, local and tribal justice systems.

 The training was developed using sound instructional design practices.
-The testing phase involved SMEs, L&D staff, and line employees who tested various access points and technical requirements.
+The testing phase involved SMEs, L&D; staff, and line employees who tested various access points and technical requirements.
 The communications strategy incorporated descriptions of roles and responsibilities and outlined well-defined outreach to ensure that milestones and activities were communicated in a timely manner.

 The result was a new format that included cartoons and humor that created a sense of curiosity with the learner and ensured that the training was no longer a game of speed.
 Some Modules offer real-life recent events that employees have seen in the news to help them understand how the situation would have a direct impact on their role and team.
-There is also a timekeeping survival guide to pass a scenario-based game and function as a take-away quick reference guide.
+There is also a timekeeping survival guide to pass a scenario-based game and function as a takeaway quick reference guide.

-Evaluation data proved a positive reaction from learners and the enhanced efficacy of the learning content design after the 2015 launch resulted in significant value to the organization including: improved alignment of employee behaviors with federal and contractual requirements; increased situational awareness; accountability for compliance issues; reduction in corporate risk; savings in related costs to billable staff; and reduction in compliance violations.
+Evaluation data proved a positive reaction from learners and the enhanced efficacy of the learning content design after the 2015 launch resulted in significant value to the organization including improved alignment of employee behaviors with federal and contractual requirements; increased situational awareness; accountability for compliance issues; reduction in corporate risk; savings in related costs to billable staff; and reduction in compliance violations.

 Maintaining this engaging training experience as the new baseline and regrouping yearly to ensure alignment to strategic direction and compliance requirements will ensure a positive employee experience and organizational compliance success.

-Summit Consulting - Sean Martin, Julie Weber
+Summit Consulting – Paul Martin, Mary Weber

 Summit Consulting is a specialized analytics advisory firm that guides Federal agencies, financial institutions, and litigators as they decode their most complex analytic challenges.
 In 2014, the HR team formed a staff-driven Philanthropy Committee to address both local and global community needs.
 Their approach was to use their skills, enthusiasm and good humor to do the “one good thing” to improve the lives of others.
 To support these efforts, employees are entitled to 16 hours of community service work per year.

 In 2015, Summit decided to focus on two areas in the local arena: hunger and education.
-They brought 22 volunteers to DC Central Kitchen for a half-day food prep and serving activity, and raised funds for their neighbor, Central Union Mission, to provide supplies for DC school children.
+They brought 22 volunteers to DC Central Kitchen for a half-day food prep and serving activity and raised funds for their neighbor, Central Union Mission, to provide supplies for DC school children.
 The Summit team then spent four hours stuffing those supplies into backpacks so the children were ready for school.
 Rather than simply hosting a general fundraiser, Summit’s team hosted an online auction of wacky services and goods for staff members to bid on.
 The HR Team’s passion for identifying creative solutions ignited enthusiasm and there were more than 40 items and services auctioned by staff members to raise over $1,000.
 The tie for highest-grossing auction items was between dinner at the Founding Partner’s rooftop terrace and a male staff member’s guitar serenade of “I am Woman” at a firm happy hour.

 Summit’s staff members also raised funds for a global purpose, Syrian refugees, by hosting a pumpkin sale and carving contest.
 This turned into a teambuilding activity where information about the refugee crisis was shared and employee engagement was high.